lukeformosa/gig-technical-test/README.md

 ## Thoughts During Development

-- I thought about implementing a PATCH endpoint to handle the balance updates between accounts, but I opted against as it would be far more secure to handle the update logic in an unexposed manner.
+- I thought about implementing a PATCH endpoint to handle the balance updates between accounts, but I opted against it as it would be far more secure to handle the update logic in an unexposed manner.
 - Since this is a simple API, not much business logic was required, but I ensured that the /api/transfer endpoint was fully functional by implementing the following validations: <br>
  i.
 Ensure transferAmount is greater than 0. <br>
  ii.
 Ensure senderId is not null. <br>